kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

 git rebase -i lp1802914/old/debian

-#### Clear any history prior to the last debian version
+#### Clear any history prior to, and including the last debian version

 If the package hasn't been updated since the git repository structure has changed, it will grab all changes throughout time rather than since the last debian version.
 Simply delete the older lines from the interactive rebase

-In this case, before 3.1.20-3.1
+In this case, up to, and including 3.1.20-3.1

 #### Create reconstruct tag